 Marijuana Laws and Development

-Since the passing of the Michigan Regulation and Taxation of Marihuana Act (“MRTMA”), the business of growing, manufacturing, and selling cannabis has entered a stage of rapid grow in the State of Michigan.
-Although Michigan was home to a burgeoning and robust marijuana industry after the passage of the Michigan Medical Marijuana Act (“MMMA”), the MRTMA’s passage was the starting gun for what is predicted to be a billion dollar industry by 2021.
+Since the passing of the Michigan Regulation and Taxation of Marihuana Act (“MRTMA”), the business of growing, manufacturing, and selling cannabis has entered a stage of rapid growth in the State of Michigan.
+Although Michigan was home to a burgeoning and robust marijuana industry after the passage of the Michigan Medical Marijuana Act (“MMMA”), the MRTMA’s passage was the starting gun for what is predicted to be a $15-billion-dollar industry by the end of 2023.

-Entering into the cannabis industry is rife with opportunity, entering into the marijuana industry requires specialized legal skill, not only to obtain licensure, but also to ensure compliance with local zoning ordinances.
+While the cannabis industry is rife with opportunity, entering into the marijuana industry requires specialized legal skills, not only to obtain licensure but also to ensure compliance with local zoning ordinances.
 The MRTMA gives each municipality the option to either elect to "opt in" and allow licensees in their jurisdiction or to "opt out" of the industry entirely.
-Even with the proper license, a new entrant must make sure the municipality has decided to opt in, and that any proposed location for the operation comply with local zoning ordinances regarding the placement of cannabis licensees.
+Even with the proper license, a new entrant must make sure the municipality has decided to opt in and that any proposed location for the operation complies with local zoning ordinances regarding the placement of cannabis licensees.

-Whether you are a sophisticated business enterprise entering the cannabis industry because of its potential for rapid growth, or a boutique firm looking to turn a passion into a career, the experienced attorneys at Neumann Law Group are prepared to meet your legal needs.
+Whether you are a sophisticated business enterprise entering the cannabis industry because of its potential for rapid growth or a boutique firm looking to turn a passion into a career, the experienced attorneys at Neumann Law Group are prepared to meet your legal needs.
 We possess an unrivaled knowledge of the marijuana laws and development across the country, and are prepared to put our experience behind your business.
 To learn more, and to schedule a free consultation today, give the Traverse City cannabis industry lawyers at the Neumann Law Group a call at 800-525-6386.
 You can also connect with us through our online contact form.